 Communities in Australia endured catastrophic flooding in early 2022.
 We worked with local community partners and other charitable organisations to provide immediate support where it was needed most (read more on page 42).
 Transurban also matched employee donations, of \$4,500, committing a total \$94,500 to the flood relief and recovery efforts.
+Introduction and overview

-See how our strategy creates value for government and industry (pages 20 to 21) More than 330 kilometres of road
+🎢 See how our strategy creates value for government and industry (pages 20 to 21)